-After sweeping or vacuuming, mop ceramic tile floors with a little quantity of mild dish detergent mixed in hot water at least once a week.
-There should be no need to use harsher cleaners, but if you must, test your selected cleaner on an inconspicuous area (such as behind an appliance) to verify it will not ruin the finish.
+After stepping or vacuuming, mop ceramic tile floors with a little quantity of mild dish detergent mixed in hot water at least once a week.
+There should be no need to use harsher cleaners, but if you need to, test your selected cleaner on an inconspicuous area (such as behind an appliance) to verify it will not ruin the finish.

 Dry It Off

-Ceramic tile may be slippery when wet, so either fully dry the surface with a clean towel or remain out of the room until it completely dries to avoid slipping.
+Ceramic tile may be slippery when It, so either fully dry the surface with a clean towel or remain out of the room until it completely dries to avoid slipping.

-Everyday messes, such as spilt milk and tracked dirt, should be cleaned up as quickly as possible, otherwise the tiles may discolour.
-Simply wet a towel or mop with warm water and a small amount of mild dish detergent before wiping it up.
+Everyday messes, such as spilled milk and tracked dirt, should be cleaned up as quickly as possible, otherwise, the tiles may discolor.
+Simply It a towel or mop with warm water and a small amount of mild dish detergent before wiping it up.

-Grout is used to seal tiles, keep water out, and give them a polished look.
-However, grout is a porous material that is generally white or light in colour, making it prone to becoming dirty.
+Grout is used to sealing tiles, keep water out, and give them a polished look.
+However, grout is a porus material that is generally white or light in color, making it prone to becoming dirty.
 Sealing the grout after tile installation and once or twice a year after that is a preventative step.
 At your local hardware or home improvement store, you may find a variety of easy-to-apply grout sealers.

-TIP: Consider using darker grout when laying new tile.
+TIP: Consider needing darker grout when laying new tile.
 It not only hides filth, but the contrast adds an appealing modern aesthetic.